torres98/BLEP/c/issues.md

 **C**
 -use portable placeholder for printf and uint

--Fix gf16 for 4 bits
+-Fix rainbow generating 1 byte for gf16

 -For getters and setters: you need to consider the ratio between the actual size of the type and the user-specified size
     - maybe use unions and bitfields?